-The proposed regulations will also require vets and animal owners to ensure that any animal products they produce are drug-free before they can be used as food.
+The proposed regulations will also require vets and animal owners to ensure that any animal products they produce are drugfree before they can be used as food.
 The new regulations would also mean enforcement of drug withdrawal period before treated animals, eggs or milk are used for consumption as food.
 This allows time for the drugs to completely leave the animal's system, an official said.

-Once the new regulation is in place, FSSAI will do surprise inspections and random sampling to check such products do not contain antibiotic residues beyond the permissible limit.
+Once the new regulation is in place, FSSAI will do surprise inspections and random sampling to check all such products available in the market do not contain antibiotic residues beyond the permissible limit.
+The move comes in the wake of concerns related to presence of antibiotics in such animal foods.